Halfpoint - Fotolia

 The first steps in a long journey

-While the potential applications extend beyond the imagination, the virtual and augmented reality technologies market is at an early stage of development.
+While the potential uses for augmented reality and virtual reality extend beyond the imagination, this market is at an early stage of development.
 The next 12 months will bring plenty of pilots, but most companies will not deploy production systems for three to five years, said Mark Hung, research vice president at Gartner.

 Why the long wait?
 Vendors need to put new hardware, networking and software infrastructures in place.
 Most implementations today do not necessarily provide fully immersive experiences, largely because the ecosystem is at such an early stage of development, Kim said.